 For the servicemen and women who experienced the conflict first-hand, keeping objects was a way of remembering this extraordinary period in their lives.
 Families coped with the loss of their loved ones by collecting and cherishing these souvenirs along with postcards, letters and photographs sent home and official presentations such as service medals and memorial plaques.

-Through a selection of these family keepsakes, Next of Kin: Scottish Families and the Great War presents a portrait of Scotland at war, where the private lives of Scottish families introduce some of the themes and events of the conflict across the fighting fronts.
+Through a selection of these family keepsakes, Next of Kin: Scottish Families and the Great War presented a portrait of Scotland at war, where the private lives of Scottish families introduce some of the themes and events of the conflict across the fighting fronts.

 Two striking First World War family stories from the Orkney Islands are being told at the Orkney Museum exhibition, opening on 18 February 2017: